In 1986 P&N first made a limited range of M2 high-speed tools suitable

 After milling the gouges have the flutes hand polished and the tool details

-are stamped into the tool at this time.
+laser etched on to the tool at this time.

 hardened in a heated bath of molten salt using three different temperature stages.